Frequently Asked Questions

 What services would the shop provide?

 The shop would be open seven days a week, with reduced hours on a Sunday.
 It would stock all essential groceries, plus local produce and delicacies, the priority being a good range at reasonable cost.
 There would be freshly baked bread, milk, ready-prepared meals as well as treats you cannot find in a supermarket.
-Local crafts and artisan products would be available, thus supporting local artists and small businesses, as was illustrated at the Farmers Markets held in 2023 and 2024, in the Village Hall and on the proposed site for the shop.
-It is also foreseen that post office services be offered at fixed times during the week.
+Local crafts and artisan products would be available, thus supporting local artists and small businesses, as was illustrated at the Farmers Markets held in 2023 and 2024, in and near the Village Hall.
+It is also foreseen that we will offer limited post office services, including pick-up and drop off for parcels, and will arrange that prescriptions be delivered to the shop for collection.

 What specific benefits would the shop and café bring to the village (bar selling goods)?